-Can You Peel Potatoes a Day Ahead?
+Can You Peel Potatoes Ahead of Time?

 This hack will save you so much time.

-Whether you’re prepping for Thanksgiving, latke-making or simply whipping up a large meal, you might be wondering: can you peel potatoes a day ahead of time?
+Whether you’re prepping for Thanksgiving, latke-making or simply whipping up a large meal, you might be wondering: can you peel potatoes ahead of time?
 It’ll save a lot of time day-of because let’s be real … peeling potatoes takes a lot of time.
 No matter which way you slice (er, peel?) it.

 The short answer is yes.
 You can absolutely peel potatoes ahead of time.
 But you’ll want to take some extra steps to make sure your potatoes don’t get discolored.